-Any investment income earned on endowment assets is donor-restricted to be appropriated for expenditure to fund the cost of a lecturer annually for the Grace Wahba Award and Lecture Endowment, once every three years for the Le Cam Endowment, once every three to four years for the Blackwell Lecture Endowment and to fund the award annually for both the IMS Lawrence D. Brown Ph.D.
-Student Award Endowment and the Peter Gavin Hall IMS Early Career Prize Endowment.
+Any investment income earned on endowment assets is donor-restricted to be appropriated for expenditure to fund the cost of a lecturer annually for the Grace Wahba Award and Lecture Endowment, once every three years for the Le Cam Endowment and Blackwell Lecture Endowment, to fund the award annually for both the IMS Lawrence D. Brown Ph.D.
+Student Award Endowment and the Peter Gavin Hall IMS Early Career Prize Endowment, and as deemed necessary to support the establishment and ongoing operation of the Institute's open access publications for the IMS Open Access Endowment.